outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

       - 'how effective will it be for a particular problem/use case' (this is simulated product testing using object model queries like in the previous section)
     - it would also scan the commonly used & potential use cases for possible intentions with the product
       - 'if youre planning on using it for use case "self-treatment", only take x amount for y period of time if youre otherwise healthy'

+## Insight Paths
+  - use patterns in network structures & insight paths to predict probable missing pieces of networks or trajectory of insight path

 ## Math/Language translation function